karanjitsingh/TrendML/midterm_report/README.md

 #### Defining & Generating truth labels (`y`)
 * **`Buy trend`** (`y` for training **BUY** classifier)
-  * Inspect last 5 timeframes, and the `y` is TRUE if current frame price is higher than all of the 5 last timeframes.
+  * Inspect the next 5 timeframes, and the `y` is TRUE if the closing price of any of those frames is higher than the current frame by 5% or more.
 * **`Sell trend`** (`y` for training **SELL** classifier)
-  * TODO
+  * Inspect the next 5 timeframes, and the `y` is TRUE if the closing price of any of those frames is lower than the current frame by 5% or more.
 * Follow-up Questions
   * Are our Buy/Sell trend signals justifiable?
 How much are they helpful in gaining actual profit?

 #### Defining & Generating features (`X`)
 * We use **technical indicators** as features.